 To prevent crane from tipping, some boom and jib lengths must be raised and lowered over blocked crawlers.
-See capacity charts for blocked crawler requirements and to Crawler Blocking Diagram in Capacity Chart Manual for instructions.
+See capacity charts for blocked crawler requirements and Crawler Blocking in Capacity Chart Manual for instructions.

 Do not attempt to raise or lower boom and jib from or to ground until crawlers are blocked, if required.
 Otherwise, crane will tip.